tansengming/tansengming.github.com/software/_posts/2017-08-09-how-not-to-crash.md

 end
 ```

-When I run this on Rails 4 it would crash because Rails 4 doesn't have `ActionDispatch::SystemTestCase`.
+This doesn't work on Rails 4 because it doesn't have `ActionDispatch::SystemTestCase`.
 An easy way to get around it is by rescuing it,

 ```ruby
 # application_system_test_case.rb (nothing changed!)